LukeHagar/pypistats.dev/README.md

 3) Running in Coolify

 - Add this repository as an application in Coolify and choose Docker Compose.
-- In the service configuration, add your environment variables (DATABASE_URL, REDIS_URL, GOOGLE_PROJECT_ID, GOOGLE_APPLICATION_CREDENTIALS_JSON) via Coolify’s UI.
+- In the service configuration, add your environment variables (DATABASE_URL, REDIS_URL, GOOGLE_PROJECT_ID, GOOGLE_APPLICATION_CREDENTIALS_BASE64) via Coolify’s UI.
 Coolify will inject them for you — no file changes needed.
 - Deploy.
 The app will run the database migrations on startup and serve on port 3000.

 ## API overview